henryseg/Veering/README.md

 ### Licence

 This work is in the public domain.
-See the licence for details.
+See the LICENCE for details.